 Single Moms in Indonesia

 Going through a divorce caused by infidelities were really tough.
 I battled the demons for a long time.
-I held anger, grudges to Mr. X. Of course I realized that I too had my own shared of mistakes in that marriage but to finally understand that his infidelities doesn’t define who I really am as a person, as a mother, as a woman was liberating.
+I held anger, grudges to Mr. X. Of course, I realized that I too had my own shared of mistakes in that marriage but to finally understand that his infidelities don’t define who I really am as a person, as a mother, as a woman was liberating.

 I was fortunate to be invited to a book launch written by Indonesian single mothers awhile back and it was one of the most liberating moments of my life.
 It was the first book ever written about single moms from their own perspectives.
 Sitting there, listening, crying, cheering with my fellow single mother friends was something so powerful it gave us all hope that one day our country wouldn’t be very judgmental to us, to our children.